 For surface water drainage system, storm manhole, HDPE pipes, and fittings shall be inspected in accordance with the Inspection and Testing Plan and Inspection checklist.

 The inspection may be made on isolated portions of piping from manhole to manhole as well, to facilitate general progress in construction.

-All open end shall be sealed off after inspection is carried out successfully.
-Inspection shall be recorded and witness by supervising consultant with corresponding Work inspection request (WIR).
+All open-end shall be sealed off after inspection is carried out successfully.
+The inspection shall be recorded and witness by supervising consultant with the corresponding Work inspection request (WIR).

 The Inspection and Test Plan (ITP) for this Method Statement for Construction of Manhole summarizes various characteristics to be checked.
 The concerned Site Engineer or Site Supervisor will be responsible to ensure compliance for this manhole construction and the site QA/QC Engineer will carry out quality control checks and report the inspection results.